setctrleng/Plant-wide_Oscillation_detection_ICA/README.md

 # Plant-wide_Oscillation_detection_ICA
-Data sets and code to perform ICA and find affected control loops
+Code to performe Plant-Wide Oscillation Detection with ICA and find affected control loops.

+In order to use the presented code, follow the following steps:

+1. Generate data set to be analyzed
+2. Run the file "